LEMONGRASS

 Plant Portfolio

-Harvest lemongrass for culinary use targets the most edible, tender, and fragrant part of the plant: the bottom part of the stalk.
-Find stalks that are at least 1/4” thick and cut or snap off close to the yCube.
-Remove foliage and woody parts to reveal the tender section used for cooking.
+🌾 Harvest: When harvesting Lemongrass for culinary use, target the bottom of the stalk for the most edible, tender, and fragrant part of the plant.
+Find stalks that are at least 1/4” thick and cut or snap off the stalk close to the yCube.
+Remove any foliage and woody parts to reveal the inner, tender section.
+Leaves can be harvested and dried anytime by snipping from the outside of the plant and hanging them to dry.

-Lemongrass is native to Africa, Asia, and Oceania where it has been a traditional herbal medicine.
-A member of the grass family, lemongrass is typically dried and brewed in a tea, or crushed and added to soups or dishes.
+Lemongrass is native to Africa, Asia, and Oceania where it has been used as a traditional herbal medicine.
+A member of the grass family, many people treat Lemongrass like an herb when it comes to culinary uses.

-Lemongrass has been used traditionally as a flavoring in teas or soups to impart a lemon flavor without tartness.
-It can be brewed in a medicinal tea for its anti-anxiety, anti-fungal, stimulant, antioxidant and anti-inflammatory properties.
+Lemongrass is a traditional flavoring in teas and soups as it imparts a lemony flavor without adding tartness.
+It can be brewed fresh or dried as a medicinal tea sought for its anti-anxiety, anti-fungal, stimulant, antioxidant, and anti-inflammatory properties.
+Lemongrass pairs particularly well with ginger, chicken, and seafood.

 INGREDIENTS